 Our club runs several image competitions each year.
 The Aggregate Competition is held monthly on the second Tuesday of each month at our Club Meeting.
 Here submitted prints and projected digital images from our members are commented on and scored by a judge.
 Images are awarded:

-As part of the Society’s Aggregate Competition, members are divided into Novice, B Grade and A Grade:
+As part of the Society’s Aggregate Competition, members are divided into B Grade, A Grade and Salon Grade:

 - B Grade is for those members who wish their entries to be judged and scored.
 Points are accumulated towards an Aggregate score.

-At the end of the Competition year (July), awards are made to those members with the most points in the various categories for each A and B Grade (images from Novices are commented on but are not awarded any aggregate points).
-Members may enter images in the ‘Open’ and / or ‘Set’ and/or ‘Field Day’ subject categories in any or all of the following formats:
+At the end of the Competition year (December), awards are made to those members with the most points in the various categories for each Salon, A and B Grade.
+Members may enter images in the ‘Set’, ‘Open”, ‘Creative” and/or ‘Field Day’ subject categories in any or all of the following formats:

 The definitions for each section category are: